sebnitu/vrembem/docs/_packages/base.md

 ### `@mixin link()`

-Output the base link styles.
+Output the styles for a link element.

 **Example**